Visual Time Series Forecasting: An Image-driven Approach: Experiments

-\textbf{Financial Data:} Financial time series are the most challenging to forecast amongst the four datasets.
+\paragraph{\textbf{Financial Data:}} Financial time series are the most challenging to forecast amongst the four datasets.
 According to the prevailing literature (e.g., \cite{pedersen2019efficiently}), financial data is close to random on short scales and shows no apparent periodicity on large scales.
-Figure~\ref{fig:qualitative}(d) shows that similar to the OU prediction, \textbf{NumAE} predicted the mean value with a weak linear trend, while \textbf{VisualAE} outperformed with a predicted curve that captures some of the finer details along with the overall nonlinear trend.
-Indeed, Figure~\ref{fig:benchmark} shows that, on average, \textbf{VisualAE} outperforms both baseline methods, at least for the first half of the prediction region.
-The margin is small but notable and significant, and will be explored further in a follow-up study.
-It should be noted that, as expected for this data, the IoU scores degrades rapidly as time progresses further into the future.
-Both \textbf{NumAE} and \textbf{RandomWalk} underperform with the former underperforming the latter method after the first 25\% of the time horizon.\\ It is to be noted that our test set is relatively recent (2016-2019).
-Research indicates that the effectiveness of time series forecasting methods decreases over time (especially after 2009) when applied to financial stock data due to the increasing efficiency of the market and rising volumes of high-frequency trading~\cite{byrd2019intra}.
-This would also lend towards explaining the relatively lower performance on this dataset.
+Figure~\ref{fig:qualitative}(d) shows that similar to the OU predictions, \textbf{NumAE} and \textbf{ARIMA} predicted the future with a weak linear trend, while \textbf{VisualAE} outperformed with a predicted curve that captures some of the finer details along with the overall nonlinear trend.
+This is captured by the IoU metric, but if judged according to SMAPE and MASE, \RandomWalk would be the best-performer, tied with \NumAE.
+This is rather concerning, as solely using numeric metrics would lead us to misleading conclusions, further demonstrating the benefit of using a visual approach in conjunction with traditional numeric methods.